Metakira/starter-hugo-academic/content/post/aaakasha-shastra-what-i-believe-comes-next/index.md

 It's safe to say that current design methodology is good enough, but doesn't really make complete use of what computers *really* are and what they eventually will become.
 As a wise (disgraced) man once said:

-> <!--StartFragment-->
->
-> “ Design has also evolved from the design of objects, both physical and material, to the design of systems, to the design of complex adaptive systems.
-This evolution is shifting the role of designers; they are no longer the central planners, but participants within the systems in which they work. ***This is a fundamental shift- one that requires a new set of values”***
->
-> * Joi Ito, former MIT media lab director
->
-> <!--EndFragment-->

 #### **The emergence and evolution of the Internet (Metcalfe's law)**

 ![](metcalfe2.png "As more nodes get connected, the network , past a critical mass, acquires newfound properties")